infor-design/enterprise/components/input/input.md

 ### Text Input Field

-A standard Text Input is a basic input element with type="text".
+A standard Text Input is a basic input element with `type="text"`.
 Password type can also be used.
-To implement one, create an input element with type="text".
+To implement one, create an input element with `type="text"`.
 You can also add various related features, including:

 -   Masking
 -   Placeholder